olimsaidov/research/evolution-analysis/GLOSSARY.md

 Industry-standard authorization framework implemented for third-party access.
 Supports Authorization Code and Client Credentials flows with scope-based permissions.

 ### MinIO
 Open-source object storage system used for video and image storage.
-Jarima uses multiple MinIO instances for redundancy and geographic distribution.
+E-Jarima uses multiple MinIO instances for redundancy and geographic distribution.

 ### Redis/Carmine
 In-memory data store used for session management, caching, and temporary data.
 Carmine is the Clojure client library for Redis.